 In the 2000s on some feminist spaces on the internet, nice guy started to more specifically refer to an insecure man who expects his kindness to be rewarded with sex.
 At least that’s in part how the website Heartless Bitches International saw it in their noted 2002 denunciation against the nice guy.
 This piece helped influence Nice Guy™ and Nice Guy Syndrome, terms for men who think being nice alone entitles them sex.

-In current usage, it’s not uncommon to see nice guys throwing around the term friend zone.
-A person (usually a guy) can be put in the friend zone or be friendzoned when someone he is interested in dating views him as just a friend.
-While friend zone can be used in a neutral way, it is often used in an entitled way, as in many profiles in the Nice Guys of OkCupid.
-One female blogger mocks this sense of entitlement in her blog post “Why Do Men Keep Putting Me in the Girlfriend-Zone?”
+In current usage, it’s not uncommon to see some so-called nice guys throwing around the term friend-zone.
+A person (usually a guy) can be put in the friend-zone or be friend-zoned when someone he is interested in dating views him as just a friend.
+While friend-zone can be used in a neutral way, it is often used in an entitled way to question why a person always chooses the “nice guy” last.

 Does this mean no more Mr. Nice Guy?

 Of course, the term nice guy can still be used non-ironically to refer to a genuinely nice dude, e.g., “Your dad is such a nice guy!”
 However, it’s important to keep tone in mind as you come across the term nice guy on the internet, especially if it appears in quotes.